 Published by Barry Lee Thompson

-From Liverpool in the UK, I'm based in Melbourne's west, Australia.
+I'm from Liverpool in the UK, and currently live in the western suburbs of Melbourne, Australia.
 I write short fiction.
-My first collection of linked fiction, Broken Rules and Other Stories, is supported by the Victorian Government through Creative Victoria, and by a fellowship from Varuna, the National Writers' House, and will be published by Transit Lounge in May 2020.
-View all posts by Barry Lee Thompson
+My first collection, Broken Rules and Other Stories, is published by Transit Lounge.
+The book is supported by the Victorian Government through Creative Victoria, and by a fellowship from Varuna, the National Writers' House.
+More information about my writing can be found at barryleethompson.com View all posts by Barry Lee Thompson